mlimotte/java.shell2/README.md

 This work is an extension of clojure.java.shell by Chris Houser and Stuart Halloway.

+clojure.java.shell2 was developed at The Climate Corporation.
+Thanks to climate.com for allowing it to be open-sourced.

 ## License

 Distributed under the Eclipse Public License, the same as Clojure.